 2) Designs that are very derivative of other makers

-Scrolling through Yeossal's Shoes page is a like a who's who of classic contemporary shoe designs, and in many instances the designs seem very derivative of other, more expensive brands.
+Scrolling through Yeossal's Shoes page is like a who's who of classic contemporary shoe designs, and in many instances, the designs seem very derivative of other, more expensive brands.
 Compare the following

 Those are just the ones I spotted on first pass.
 Again, I'm not 100% on board with the argument that this is inherently bad - shoe designs are often passed around and iterated on (see the number of Edward Green Galway clones from other brands) but there is a slightly uncomfortable element with taking the look but undercutting the price.
 It feels almost like a replica watch at a certain point.